 What are the benefits of CIRAS membership?

-By joining CIRAS you are providing your employees with a choice of how to speak up about health, safety and wellbeing concerns.
-This means they are less likely to stay silent, and you are less likely to lose out on safety intelligence.
-In this way, CIRAS can help you to reduce risk and, through avoiding expensive incidents, strengthen your business performance.
-By showing your staff that you are willing to make it easy for them to speak up in any circumstances, you are also improving your safety culture and offering them (and you) peace of mind.
+CIRAS can help you to reduce risk and, by helping you avoid expensive incidents, strengthen your business performance.
+By showing your employees that you are willing to make it easy for them to speak up in any circumstances, you are also improving your safety culture, driving employee engagement, and offering them (and you) peace of mind.

 Visit our membership pages for more.